 Difference between Venetian Plaster and Fat Paint?

-Overall, Venetian plaster is often seen as the better option because of its unique texture and color options.
-It's perfect for creating a vintage or romantic atmosphere in your home.
+Overall, Venetian plaster is the preferred choice due to its unique textural elements and diverse color options, ideal for cultivating a vintage or romantic ambiance at home.

 1. What is Spirito Libero plaster?Spirito Libero, a lime-based polished plaster which creates a simple, clean wall with breathability, is resistant to alkaline attack and is an excellent anti-mildew & anti-bacterial product.
 Spirito Libero is like the classical Marmarino plaster.